February 22-26, 2021

-The Junior League of Winston-Salem is embarking on its first annual Little Black Dress Initiative (LBDI)- which is a campaign to raise awareness of the challenges that face Winston-Salemites living in poverty.
+The Junior League of Winston-Salem is embarking on its second annual Little Black Dress Initiative (LBDI)- which is a campaign to raise awareness of the challenges that face Winston-Salemites living in poverty.

 When is LBDI?